Cadboro Bay: Cadboro-Gyro Park

 Immediately adjacent to the beach itself is Cadboro-Gyro park.
 The park is popular with children in the neighbourhood as well as other parts of Victoria due to its large concrete climbing structures, in the form of an octopus, a large salmon, a tugboat and the local Cryptid, the sea monster Cadborosaurus.

 The park was created on 4.37 acre of land bought from the Goward estate by the Gyro Club in 1953, which it donated to Saanich in 1954, and subsequently increased in 1961 by the expropriation of adjacent land by Saanich.
 The park is now 6.022 ha.
-In the summer of 2014 the play area was improved, including the relocation of the octopus and salmon as well as a range of other improvements.
+In the summer of 2014 the play area was improved, including the relocation of the octopus and salmon.

+Cadboro-Gyro Park is home to the only remaining population of yellow sand verbena in the District of Saanich.